pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 Description
 -------------------------------------------------------------------------------

-Visits the nodes in Depth First Search ordering from a root vertex to a particular depth.
+Depth First Search algorithm is a well known traversal algorithm which starts from a root vertex (``start_vid``) and visits all the nodes in a graph in the depth-first search traversal order.
+An optional non-negative maximum depth parameter (``max_depth``) can be specified to get the results upto a particular depth.

 **The main Characteristics are:**

 - The implementation works for both undirected and directed graphs.
-- Provides the Depth First Search traversal order from a source node to a particular max depth level.
+- Provides the Depth First Search traversal order from a source node to a particular maximum depth level.
+- For optimization purposes, any duplicated values in the `start_vids` are ignored.
+- The returned values are ordered in ascending order of `start_vid`.
+- If the starting vertex does not exist, empty row is returned.
 - Depth First Search Running time: :math:`O(E + V)`

 Signatures